xiao0720/vim-config/README.md

 * Ag - enables grepping through the current directories with [the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
 * Ack - enables grepping through the current directories with Ack-grep. *Only needed if you can't (or won't) install Ag.*

-The following are more less essential dependencies which you may or may not want:
+The following are not essential, though useful, dependencies which you may have use for:
 * CSScomb - enables CSS formating and organisation via a node tool.
 Install with `npm install -g csscomb`
 * rcodetools - enables execution of ruby in-editor, run `gem install rcodetools`